antiflee/in-de/README.md

 * By involving public, we can reduce the cost of the transport, improve service and help environment Which is what Special Delivery project is set out to achieve!

 # Source Code Structure
- * kafka directory has DriverSender.java for simulating driver/sender events
+ * KAFKA directory has DriverSender.java for simulating driver/sender events
- * spark-stream directory has get_kafka_stream.py for processing events in sparkstreaming context and interaction with elasticsearch and redis
+ * spark-stream directory has get_kafka_stream.py for processing events in SPARKSTREAMING context and interaction with elasticsearch and redis
  * spark-stream directory  has elastic_db.py wrapper class to access ELASTICSEARCH
  * spark-stream directory  has redis_db.py- wrapper class to access REDIS
  * flash/app has front end flash web ui code